gq5154/unity-2020-dots-tetris-clone/README.md

 You can find an explanation of the code and the project in general by watching the video series: This is the first episode: https://youtu.be/yD4WKyG1Zf8

 # Update
 Originally it was planed to update this repository with every new episode, but due to events outside of my control, I won't be able to produce more videos.
-So the finall version was uploaded without any further video explanation, but you can clone the projects and study the code yourself.
+So the finall version was uploaded without any further video explanation, but you can still clone the project and study the code yourself.